CriMenghini/ADM/Homework_2/README.md

 3. combine the results

 ### Bonus
-1. Repeat the entire analysis for other years highlighting the differences you find.
+1. Repeat the entire analysis for other years (aggregating the results) then highlighting the differences you find among years.
 2. Go further with the EDA (*Exploratory Data Analysis*) showing new interesting stuff about the dataset.
 3. Make nice visualization using libraries like [Bokeh](https://bokeh.pydata.org/en/latest/) and [Seaborn](https://seaborn.pydata.org/).